How do you choose who to train with?

 Looking at the networking and social side, there are now regular lash events taking place, where we can meet and learn from likeminded people.
 Lash events also provide a platform to attend mini-workshops, hear influential speakers' and try the latest products.
 If your thinking of training in lashes or have trained in the past, attending lash events is a great way to expand your knowledge and learn from others.

 It's such an exciting time to be in this industry.
-So if you're looking to train in lashes you've chosen the right time!
+So if you're looking to where to train in lash extensions, you've chosen the right time!

 We hope Julie's post 'How do you choose who to train with?' has been helpful, if you have any further questions about training please get in contact with us and we'll be happy to help!